Almoravid Qubba: The domed pavilion

 The dome (qubba) tops a rectangular building, measuring 7.35 by 5.45 meters, sheltering a water basin.
 The whole structure is 12 meters tall.
 Materials used include stone, brick, and cedar wood.
 The interior is richly decorated with carved floral and vegetal patterns (pine cones, palms and acanthus leaves), palmette/seashell shapes, and calligraphy.
-Its cupola has been compared to the domes of the Great Mosque of Cordoba and the Bab al-Mardum Mosque in Toledo (both older buildings from Spanish Ummayyad architecture).
+Its cupola has been compared to the domes of the Great Mosque of Cordoba and the Bab al-Mardum Mosque in Toledo (both older buildings from Andalusi Umayyad architecture).

 In the corners, between the wings of the cupola and the rectangular outer walls, are four miniature cupolas carved with some of the earliest muqarnas decoration in Morocco.
-Since muqarnas decoration would have originated in Abbasid architecture in the Middle East, at least one scholar has suggested that this combination of Cordoban Ummayyad and Abbasid motifs was a deliberate stylistic choice by the Almoravid ruler to invoke a shared legacy and heritage with these caliphates.
+Since muqarnas decoration would have originated in Abbasid architecture in the Middle East, at least one scholar has suggested that this combination of Cordoban Umayyad and Abbasid motifs was a deliberate stylistic choice by the Almoravid ruler to invoke a shared legacy and heritage with these caliphates.

 Around the interior of the pavilion is an Arabic inscription, now badly damaged, which details the foundation of the structure and cites the name of Ali ibn Yusuf and the date of construction, although the year of the date is unfortunately unreadable (leading to scholarly debate about the exact date).

 Other structures around the pavilion

 A series of private latrines, possibly built at a later period, have also been excavated all around the domed building.
 Next to the domed building was also a monumental fountain or water source in another rectangular structure measuring around 14.5 by 4.5 meters.
 The structure was open to the street via three arched openings, with each bay occupied by a water basin and a water trough along its back wall.
-This fountain structure is reminiscent, in its basic form, of later wall fountains of Marrakech like those of the Mouassine Mosque or of the Shrob ou Shouf Fountain.
+This fountain structure is reminiscent, in its basic form, of later wall fountains of Marrakesh like those of the Mouassine Mosque or of the Shrob ou Shouf Fountain.

 The water for this fountain and the ablutions kiosk was drawn via bronze pipes from a nearby cistern covered by a barrel vault, which can be found today behind these structures.
 The supply of water to this cistern probably relied in turn on the revolutionary hydraulics of khettaras, a drainage system characteristic of historic Morocco.